randolphpark/randolphpark.github.io/src/posts/IntroduceNewLanguage.md

 rating: '5'
 ---

+# Youtube Video Note

 ---
 ## Tips

-1. don't completely rewirte software in RUST
-  - Split out slice and use RUST
-  - Proxy out into RUST
+1. don't completely rewirte software in RUST.
+1) Split out slice and use RUST.
+2) Proxy out into RUST
 2. show up with code
 3. dont' sell
 4. sell sell sell - drop small cool stuff
 5. the hard part of programming isn't programming - it's about ecosystem
 6. the hard part of programming is programming
-7. be prepared for things to stay the same
-  - intorduce change slowly and mesaure impact as you go
+7. be prepared for things to stay the same.
+1) intorduce change slowly and mesaure impact as you go
 8. have a problem to solve
 9. learning curves are a blessing in disguise